MachariaMark/Ghanian-culture/README.md

 ## Known Bugs
 No known bugs.
 ## Technologies Used
-{The cool language I used is Java Script used to create this app.
+The cool language I used is Java Script while creating this app.
 The application checks whether the date and month entered is valid. if either of them is invalid,  the user is alerted and asked to enter a valid one.
 The application outputs to the user their Akan name depending on their gender.
 ## Support and contact details
 Want to contribute?
 Lovely!